ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/ILandingStandardInstrumentApproach.rst

 ILandingStandardInstrumentApproach
 ==================================

-.. py:class:: ILandingStandardInstrumentApproach
+.. py:class:: ansys.stk.core.stkobjects.aviator.ILandingStandardInstrumentApproach

    object

    The interface used to access the options for a Standard Instrument Approach mode for a landing procedure.
 The approach mode must be set to Standard Instrument Approach to access this interface.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: ILandingStandardInstrumentApproach

 Overview
 --------